-Jim’s practice involves patent, trademark and copyright prosecution, litigation and licensing.
-He concentrates in the areas of digital electronics, signal processing, communication and general electrical and mechanical technology, including the protection of computer software.
+After 34 years of practicing law, Jim Moore retired effective June 1, 2017 and no longer practices law.
+Jim’s practice involved patent, trademark and copyright prosecution, litigation and licensing.
+He concentrated in the areas of digital electronics, signal processing, communication and general electrical and mechanical technology, including the protection of computer software.

 Prior to entering the practice of law, Jim was a major in the United States Air Force.
 He tracked emerging technologies and planned, programmed and implemented policies for the graduate education of over 1,000 officers annually.
 He developed and taught graduate courses in computer networks and communications engineering.